pdrd/easydeb/README.md

   --help  Show this message and exit.
 ```

-The `RECIPE` is a configuration file described in detail in the `Recipe` section.
+The `RECIPE` is the path to a configuration file described in the `Example` and `Recipe` sections.
 The `BUILD_DIR` is the directory where you built the executable to distribute.
 The `OUT_DIR` is the directory where the final `.deb` file will be saved.

 ## Example